Regain Confidence With Cosmetic Dentistry

-Over time, the food and drink you consume can make your teeth go from pearly white to yellow.
+Over time, the food and beverages you consume can make your teeth go from pearly white to yellow.
 Each time you drink a cup of coffee or sip on a glass of red wine, you expose your teeth to damaging surface stains.
 In addition to eating and drinking, smoking stains your tooth enamel and damages your gums.

-If you want to bring back some natural shine to your teeth, teeth-whitening toothpaste, gels and light applicators are readily available.
+If you want to bring back some natural shine to your teeth, teeth-whitening toothpaste, gels, and light applicators are readily available.

 If you have naturally discolored teeth, your best alternatives may be bonding resins and porcelain veneers.
-These products can be colored to match surrounding teeth and can correct a variety of dental disorders.
+These products can be colored to match the surrounding teeth and can correct a variety of dental disorders.